 “Well…” I muttered.
 I read the notification twice to make sure I didn’t miss anything.
 We had been upgraded from a dungeon to a raid.
 Everyone loyal to Echelon had officially been recruited to slay us.
 I figured we had at least a few days, perhaps a week, before anyone from the city would risk moving against us.
 But it wouldn’t be a single guild at our gates, and they wouldn’t be poorly prepared.
 The king would organize a real raid, maybe hundreds of players, and they would be ready for the challenge.
 I thought of Kevin and the Resurrection guild.
 In all likelihood, they would lead the charge.

 I needed to know exactly what Xollmomath could do with the scarab.
 I found him near the front gate commanding our charnel golem as an excavator to help Geirr with the new trap he had built.
-Everyone seemed in good spirits to see me up and about.
+Everyone seemed to be in good spirits to see me up and about.

-“Welcome back to Undercroft Citadel, master,” Xollmomath said when he caught sight of my approach.
+“Welcome back to Undercroft Citadel, Master,” Xollmomath said when he caught sight of my approach.

 I grasped him by the forearm and smiled.
 “Good to be with you once more,” I said.
 I couldn’t simply ask the bald necromancer about the system notification since he was an NPC and would not have received it, but I could instantly tell that he knew why I had come to him.